 What is the role of a poet in modern society?
-Wales’ Young Persons’ Laureate Sophie McKeand continues her exploration in the final instalment of ‘The Politics of Authenticity’ and her last contribution as Wales Arts Review’s Artist in Residence.
-(Part One is available to read here and Part Two here).
+Wales’ Young Persons’ Laureate Sophie McKeand excludes her exploration in the final instalment of ‘The Politics of Authenticity’ and her last contribution as Wales Arts Review’s Artist in Residence.

 The quick rhythm of the train: chuck-a:chuck-a:chuck-a:chuck-a is urging writing, along with a dream I’ve just woken from where a mysterious peddler insisted I eat a biscuit which, when chewed and swallowed, caused bright flowers to snake out of every orifice as well as from the naval, hands, feet and top of the head.
 I’m hoping this is a prophecy of emerging creativity rather than the infamous Delhi Belly I have so far successfully avoided.